exercism/website-copy/tracks/ruby/exercises/accumulate/mentoring.md

 Note that the student should _not_ use `Array#map` here as that defeats the purpose of this exercise.
 From the instructions:

-> Keep your hands off that collect/map/fmap/whatchamacallit functionality
+> Keep your hands off that collect/map/fmap/whatchamacallit functionality provided by your standard library!
-> provided by your standard library!
-Solve this one yourself using other basic
+> Solve this one yourself using other basic tools instead.

-> tools instead.
+## Changelog